dwang0721/PongPlus/README.md

 ## Advanced features:
 *	**Bubble Shield**: Players can consume POWs to generate a bubble shield.
 It reflects the balls back.
-*	**Rainbow Shoot**: Players can consume POWs to activate the paddles into rainbow mode.
+*	**Rainbow Shot**: Players can consume POWs to activate the paddles into rainbow mode.
 Any ball hits a paddle with rainbow mode will be reflected and move at a doubled speed.
 *	**Reflection**:  Balls will bounce back from each other.
 *	**Exchange of Momentum**: If a rainbow ball hits a normal ball, they will exchange the momentum.
 Meaning the normal ball will become a rainbow ball and vice versa.
 *	**Particles**: A particle system is built in this game.
 If a ball hits the left or right boundary, it will explode and generate a particle cluster, like fireworks.